dvorakroth/wolfdog-generator/README.md

 # wolfdog-generator

-Static site generator with as few dependencies as I could realistically manage without going insane.
+Simple static site generator with as few dependencies as I could realistically manage without going insane.

 ## How to Use